asjadnaqvi/stata-tidytuesday/README.md

 # tidytuesday v1.0 (beta)
 *(16 Feb 2025)*

-A Stata package for fetching meta information and files from the R [TidyTuesday](https://github.com/rfordatascience/tidytuesday) repository (also see for citation guidelines and license information).
+A Stata package for fetching meta information and files from the R [TidyTuesday](https://github.com/rfordatascience/tidytuesday) repository (see also for citation guidelines and license information).

 The main purpose of this package is to give quick access to interesting datasets for visualizations in Stata.